 If you have any questions about materials for your courses, please direct them to the faculty teaching those courses.

-- Students returning from study abroad: A study abroad re-entry meeting will be held on March 5, noon–1:30 pm, Barn 124.
+- Students returning from study abroad: A study abroad re-entry meeting will be held on September xx, 12:15–1:45 pm, Barn 124.
 We hope you can all attend!
-As you know, official transcripts are due on February 10.
-If you are uncertain about the status of your transcript and transfer credit, please contact the Registrar.
-Transcripts should be sent to the attention of the Registrar.
+As you know, official transcripts were due on August xx.
+If you are uncertain about the status of your transcript and transfer credit, please contact Tessia Bekelja.
+Transcripts should be sent to the attention of Tessia Bekelja.

-- Students planning to study abroad: If you are thinking about studying abroad, please plan to attend the Study Abroad Information Session on March 11, 1:00–2:00 pm, Barn 124.
-If you are planning to go abroad for the Fall 2015 term, make an appointment with Kendra Ericson early in the term to begin the application process.
+- Students planning to study abroad: If you are thinking about studying abroad, please plan to attend the Study Abroad Information Session on September xx, 1:00–2:00 pm, Barn 124.
+If you are planning to go abroad for the Spring 2016 term, make an appointment with Kendra Ericson early in the term to begin the application process.